 Types of Accidents on MTA Trains, Buses, and Subways

 There are dozens of ways that you could be injured taking public transportation.
-If any of these injuries occur because of something under the MTA’s control, our lawyers may be able to hold the MTA liable for the injuries you faced.
-That could mean recovering financial compensation for the injuries, medical bill, lost wages, and pain and suffering.
+If any of these injuries occur because of something under the MTA’s control, our lawyers may be able to hold the MTA liable for the injuries you face.
+That could mean recovering financial compensation for the injuries, medical bills, lost wages, and pain and suffering.
 Some common types of MTA accidents include the following:

-Slip and Falls
+Slips and Falls

 Train, Bus, and Subway Crashes

-If a train or subway car comes off the tracks, riders can suffer injuries.
-These kinds of accidents may not be “crashes” in the traditional sense since the car might not hit anything.
+If a train or subway car comes off the tracks, riders can suffer serious injuries.
+These kinds of accidents may not be “crashes” in the traditional sense, since the car might not hit anything.
 Still, the sudden jolt of a derailment can knock riders to the floor or cause them to hit their heads against the walls or windows of the car.

 Claiming Compensation for MTA Injuries in Brooklyn

 If you were injured on MTA property or while riding on the subway, bus, or train, you may be able to take the MTA to court for your injuries.
 When you file a lawsuit, you must first prove that the at-fault party caused the injuries before you can claim compensation.
-Then, you must prove the injuries you faced and the amounts of compensation you are entitled to.
+Then, you must prove the injuries you faced and the amount of compensation you are entitled to.
 Courts can order the at-fault party to pay damages if you are able to prove your claim against them.

-The MTA owes each rider some level of protection from harm since they are the owner of the property and vehicles involved.
+The MTA owes each rider some level of protection from harm, since they are the owner of the property and vehicles involved.
 If their driver made an error that caused a crash, this is a clear example of negligence that might make the MTA liable for damages to victims.

 Call Our Brooklyn MTA Injury Lawyers Today for a Free Consultation